felicia-csolak/5oclock/README.md

 ## Project Description

-5o'clock is a mobile app designed to kick off your happiest hour!
+5o'clock is an app designed to kick off your happiest hour!
 Get a random cocktail recipe with the click of a button.
 Filter through alcohol types you have on hand to get the party started.

 ## API and Data Sample